 Jodline lives with her father and her mother.
-Her duties at home include carrying water, gathering firewood and sewing.
+She is responsible for carrying water, gathering firewood and sewing.
+Her father is sometimes employed as a farmer and her mother is sometimes employed as a seller in the market.
 There are 3 children in the family.
-Her father is sometimes employed as a farmer and her mother is sometimes employed as a seller in the market.

 Because of your sponsorship, Jodline will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Jodline lives in the mountainous community of Pilate, home to approximately 27,700 residents.
 Typical houses are constructed of cement and have corrugated tin roofs.
 The most commonly spoken language is Creole.

 The regional diet consists of maize, beans, bananas, bread, rice and yams.
 Common health problems in this area include fever and malaria.
 Most adults in Pilate are unemployed but some work on plantations and earn the equivalent of $33 per month.
 This community needs literacy programs, qualified teachers, employment opportunities and agricultural assistance.

 Your sponsorship allows the staff of Pilate Child Development Center to provide Jodline with Bible teaching, health and hygiene education, medical treatment, nutritious meals, recreational activities, school supplies and academic support.
 The center staff will also provide health education, literacy classes and meetings for the parents or guardians of Jodline.

 Haiti occupies the western third of the island of Hispaniola in the Caribbean.
 A mix of mountains, valleys, lakes, seashores and rivers gives Haiti varied weather conditions.
 About two-thirds of the terrain is unsuitable for farming.